specialunderwear/django-easymode/docs/easypublisher/index.rst

 an extra querystring parameter called ``preview`` which contains the revision id.

 In your view function you can then use this to obtain and insert the drafted content in the xml that easymode produces.
+Some convenience functions are defined in :mod:`easymode.easypublisher.response` and :mod:`easymode.easypublisher.utils`.

 Easypublisher templatetag :func:`~easymode.easypublisher.templatetags.easypublisher.draft_list_items`
 -----------------------------------------------------------------------------------------------------